-We do not participate in any form of forced or compulsory labor.
+We do not participate in any form of forced or compulsory labor, including within our supply chain (Supply Chain Policy, Section 2.4).
 Employees have the right and are free to join trade unions.
 Employees must comply with all applicable labor and employment laws relevant to their jobs, and are aware that a failure to do so can result in civil and criminal liability, and termination of employment.

-In 2017, no complaints to our anonymous hotline were received and at Materialise headquarters, 1% of our workforce had a disability, and our approximately 550 employees represented over 40 different nationalities.
-In addition, on a worldwide basis, women held 38% of all positions (please see below for a breakdown by country), and 31% of people management positions.
-In our Board of Directors, 22% of the positions were held by women and in our Director's Committee, 42% of the members were women.
+In 2018, no complaints to our anonymous hotline were received and at Materialise headquarters, 1% of our workforce had a disability, and our approximately 630 employees represented over 38 different nationalities.
+In addition, on a worldwide basis, women held 35% of all positions (please see below for a breakdown by country), and 31% of people management positions.
+The first number is down 3% and the second unchanged over 2017.
+In our Board of Directors, 22% of the positions were held by women and in our Director's Committee, 33% of the members were women.
+These numbers are unchanged and down 9% respectively over 2017.